Sign up for regular newsletters from Nourish Scotland (opens in a new window).

-We hope you enjoy using this site to network and connect to others who are interested in local food.
-Do invite other local food activitists and food groups to join up!
+We hope you enjoy using this site to network and connect to others who are interested in sustainable and local food.
+Do invite other local food activists and food groups to join up!

 The Declaration of Dunbar

 We are working towards a sustainable Scotland in which, in every region we produce more of what we eat and eat more of what we produce.

 We believe a more localised food system would be better for the environment, health, community and economy of our country.
 We are building a movement to create a food system that is:

 These steps are essential in order to ensure a fairer more equitable food system appropriate for a low carbon economy.